section-engineering-education/engineering-education/articles/fingerprint-authentication-in-android-applications/index.md

 Let us admit it, typing over eight characters in the name of a password is quite a task, that is, if a user even remembers the password.
 These days most developers and companies have made it easier for us by using biometrics as a form of authentication.
 Biometrics, time and again, has proved to be more efficient and less prone to cyber-attacks.
 Most fields such as Banking, Information Technology, Education, and many others have implemented biometrics into their systems for various purposes.
 This article will cover one of the biometric ways of authentication, which is using our fingerprint.

 ### Advantages of Biometrics.
-- Biometrics is ser specific in that it is linked to a single individual (unlike a password which anyone can authorize).
+- Biometrics is specific because it is associated with a single person (unlike a password that anyone can authorize).
-- It is very convenient since there is no need to remember or carry anything.
+- It is very convenient.
+There is no need to carry or remember anything.
 - It is very secure.
-Biometrics is highly fraud-resistant.
+Biometrics is highly fraud-resistant

 ### Disadvantages.
 - They are error-prone, sometimes even causing the system to shut down; hence access is limited.